-The Basic parameters for Advanced mode, shown in Figure 4-6, is same as those for Basic mode with the addition of the PCIe DRP Ports parameter.
-For a description of the Basic mode parameters, see Basic, page 198.
+The Basic parameters for Advanced mode, shown in Figure 4-6, is same as those for Base mode with the addition of the PCIe DRP Ports parameter.
+For a description of the Base mode parameters, see Basic, page 204.

-PCIe DRP Ports: Checking this box enables the generation of DRP ports for the PCIe Hard Block, giving users dynamic control over the PCIe Hard Block attributes.
+PCIe DRP Ports: Checking this box enables the generation of DRP ports for the PCIe Hard Block, giving you dynamic control over the PCIe Hard Block attributes.
 This setting can be used to perform advanced debugging.
-Any modifications to the PCIe default attributes must be made only if directed by Xilinx Technical Support (see Contacting Xilinx Technical Support).
+Any modifications to the PCIe default attributes must be made only if directed by Xilinx Technical Support (see Contacting Xilinx Technical Support, page 326).